daviehh/fanshim-cpp/README.md

  - No button support (I think given the small size of the button, it'll be easier to force the fan on/off through software based on e.g. whether a certain file exists.
 Currently, the file is hard-coded as `/usr/local/etc/.force_fanshim`: fan will be on if this file exists)

- - Does not currently handle exit signal.

- - Use libgpio rather than wiringpi/bcm2835 [https://github.com/pimoroni/fanshim-python/issues/32#issuecomment-522629721]

 ## Additional features